In past years, combined cycle power plants have been more used since it has been an increase in their performance concerning the conventional plants.

 This is the process that follows a solar-hybrid Brayton plant to produce energy:

 First, we needed to construct the data set.
 Here we used the leading developer of thermal engineering software, called Thermoflex, to collect historical data from all the variables into a single file.
-As always, the data was treated in order to fix faults and improve the quality.
+As always, the data was treated to fix faults and improve the quality.

 We compared real data obtained from the plant to the one our team calculated using Thermoflex.
-The next table shows the data obtained from the images, ambient variables for a nominal summer day and the estimated fuel mass flow "Fuel Flow (T)" with its corresponding generated power values "P(T)" so we could compare it to the real ones obtained from thermosolar "(S)".
+The next table shows the data obtained from the images, ambient variables for a nominal summer day and the estimated fuel mass flow "Fuel Flow (T)" with its corresponding generated power values "P(T)" so we can compare it to the real ones obtained from thermosolar "(S)".